Riparian and Stream Ecosystems – Mill Creek Watershed

 Bellville, TX 77418 (map)

-This workshop is being co-hosted by the Mill Creek Watershed Partnership, the AgriLife Extension Office in Austin County, the Texas Riparian Association and the Texas Water Resources Institute.
+This workshop is being co-hosted by the Mill Creek Watershed Partnership, the Texas A&M AgriLife Extension Service office in Austin County, the Texas Riparian Association and the Texas Water Resources Institute.
 The training will focus on the nature and function of stream and riparian zones and the benefits and direct impacts from healthy riparian zones.
 The riparian education programs will cover an introduction to riparian principles, watershed processes, basic hydrology, erosion/deposition principles and riparian vegetation, as well as potential causes of degradation and possible resulting impairment(s), and available local resources including technical assistance and tools that can be employed to prevent and/or resolve degradation.

 The goal is for participants to better understand and relate to riparian and watershed processes, the benefits that healthy riparian areas provide, and the tools that can be employed to prevent and/or resolve degradation and improve water quality.
 At the conclusion of the training, participants will receive a certificate of completion.